quarklang/QUARK/docs/project-report.md

   -sco : shorthand for -s <file>.qk -c <file>.cpp -o <file>
   -sc : shorthand for -s <file>.qk -c <file>.cpp
   -g++ : shorthand for -s <file>.qk -c <file>.cpp
   -static : compile with static lib (otherwise with dynamic lib).
-Does NOT work on Mac -help  Display this list of options
+Does NOT work on OSX -help  Display this list of options
-  --help  Display this list of options
 ```

 As stated above, to compile `tests/hello_world.qk` into C++ and an executable run `./quark/quarkc -s tests/hello_world.qk -c hello_world.cpp -o hello_world`.
 You can run the hello_world executable to get output, and the `cat` command shows the generated C++ as follows: